This procedure defines the criteria for in-district eligibility to attend Lane Community College, and the process for

 A student who establishes the 90-day residency requirements during a term will be granted in-district status the following term.
 Exceptions will not be made to award residency retroactively.

-Students will need to initiate this process by filling out a Residency Statement form, available from Enrollment and Student Financial Services.
+Students will need to initiate this process by filling out a Residency Statement form, available from Enrollment Services.
 Any student who receives scholarship funds from another state, contingent upon being a resident of that state, cannot claim Oregon or district residency for tuition purposes.
 There is no residency requirement for Continuing Education.